-Estimating IDDINT Static Current, IDD-DEEPSLEEP
+Estimating I{DDINT} Static Current, I{DD-DEEPSLEEP}

 Deep Sleep mode for Blackfin processors is when power is applied to the core and L1 memories, but all clocks are turned off.
-In this mode, the $I{DD-DEEPSLEEP}$ measurement can be taken, which is the baseline static component of overall average dissipation.
-The $I{DD-DEEPSLEEP}$ current graph for the Blackfin processors is shown in Figure 4.
-The static current on the $V{DDINT}$ power supply domain is a function of junction temperature ( $T{JJ}$ ) and voltage, but it is not a function of frequency or activity level.
+In this mode, the static current $(I{DD-DEEPSLEEP})$ measurement can be taken, which is the static component of overall average dissipation.
+Graphs for $I{DD-DEEPSLEEP}$ for the Blackfin processors are shown in Figure 4 (high-performance processors) and in Figure 5 (low-power processors).
+Static current on the V{DDINT} power supply domain is a function of junction temperature (T_J) and voltage, but it is not a function of frequency or activity level.

-Therefore, unlike the dynamic portion of the internal current, the static current need not be calculated for each discrete activity level or power vector.
-Using the static current curve corresponding to the application (i.e., at specific $V{DDINT}$ ), $I{DD-DEEPSLEEP}$ can be estimated vs. $T_J$ of the Blackfin processor.
+Therefore, unlike the dynamic portion of the internal current, $I{DD-DEEPSLEEP}$ need not be calculated for each discrete activity level or power vector.
+Using the $I{DD-DEEPSLEEP}$ curve corresponding to the application (i.e., at specific V{DDINT}), $I{DD-DEEPSLEEP}$ can be estimated vs. T_J of the Blackfin processor.

-Appendix A discusses the methodology for estimating $\tau_J$ .
+Appendix A discusses the methodology for estimating T_J .
 This process involves knowing the total power profile for the processor; therefore, this process will be iterative to arrive at a final calculation for expected power dissipation.

-For example, in an application with $V{DDINT}$ at 1.2 V and a Blackfin processor at a $T_J$ of +100°C, the corresponding $I{DD-DEEPSLEEP}$ for the $V{DDINT}$ power domain would be approximately 360 mA.
+For example, in an application with v{DDINT} at 1.2 V and a high-performance Blackfin processor at a T_J of +100°C, the corresponding $I{DD-DEEPSLEEP}$ for the V{DDINT} power supply domain would be approximately 375 mA.